Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 - Infrared sauna (20-30 min after full hydration) — Detoxification, relaxation, and recovery.
 Only when fully hydrated

-- Strength training (after iftar meal has digested, ~2 hours post-eating) — Your growth hormone is elevated; capitalize on it
+- Resistance training (after iftar meal has digested, ~2 hours post-eating) — Your growth hormone is elevated; capitalize on it

 - Sleep optimization — Prioritize 7-8 hours.
 Taraweeh prayers can disrupt sleep schedules; plan accordingly